 Baby Eco Trends – Makes furniture for babies and children.
 Solid wood, Amish made, with a choice of finishes.

-Medley – Makes bedroom furniture our of solid wood and bamboo, with all-natural finishes.
-Code MyChemFreeHouse5 for 5% off.
+Medley – Makes bedroom furniture out of solid wood and bamboo, with all-natural finishes.
+You can use code MyChemFreeHouse5 for 5% off.

 Zin Home – Makes bedroom furniture, much of it out of reclaimed wood, and some with natural finishes.
-They were not able to say what all the finishes were as the items were made overseas.
+They were not able to tell me what all the finishes were, as the items are made overseas.

-TY Furniture – A focus on non-toxic furniture, this company uses solid woods, non-toxic natural oils, and wax finishes and non-toxic glues.
+TY Furniture – A focus on non-toxic furniture, this company uses solid woods, non-toxic natural oils and wax finishes with non-toxic glues.